iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 https://copyprogramming.com/howto/mocking-subproces-calls-in-python

-I don't know how to to test the `executable` parameter of the hook without resorting to mocks.
+I don't know how to test the `executable` parameter of the hook without resorting to mocks.
 I've posted a [question on Stack Overflow](https://stackoverflow.com/questions/77005909/how-do-i-test-that-a-given-shell-has-been-executed-in-python) for guidance.

 I got a simple solution to the problem: `echo $0`.
 See my own answer for details.